Cook smarter

 Lamb racks and chops rest 5-10 minutes.
 Lamb leg and shoulder, especially bone-in, should rest 20-30 minutes like large beef roasts.

-How to keep meat warm while resting
+How do you keep meat warm while resting?

 One of the most common complaints about resting: "My steak gets cold."
 Here's how to prevent it without ruining the crust: